FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 \newpage
-\newpage

-# Discussion {.unnumbered}

-### Growth Responses to Photoperiod {.unnumbered}

-The representative of HLI clade, *P. marinus* MED4, was completely excluded from growth under the 4 h photoperiod, and showed increasing growth rates with increasing photoperiod.
-Thus, MED4 can potentially exploit longer summer photoperiods in temperate zones, but will likely remain excluded from growth in winter through its requirement for more than 4 h of light per day, even if water temperature warms into the Clade HLI tolerance range.

-The LLIII clade, *P. marinus* SS120, grew under photoperiods longer than 4 h and showed increasing growth rate with increasing photoperiods.
-Therefore, SS120 can potentially exploit the longer summer photoperiods in temperate zones but again cannot sustain growth in winter through its requirement for more than 4 h of light per day, even if water temperature warms into the Clade LLIII tolerance range.

-The LLIV clade, *P. marinus* MIT9313, exploited all tested photoperiods, and showed increasing growth rate with increasing photoperiods.
-Hence, MIT9313 can potentially inhabit temperate zones with shorter winter and longer summer photoperiods, and exploit habitats at depth subject to photoperiod attenuation.

-### Growth Responses to Peak PAR Responses {.unnumbered}

-The representative of HLI clade, *P. marinus* MED4, was able to grow under all PAR levels, so long as the photoperiod was longer than 4 h, although growth rates were slow under the lowest PAR level of 30 µmol photons m^-2^ s^-1^.
-Considering the range of PAR levels that MED4 can utilize, it is reasonable to suggest that MED4 can inhabit not just shallow depths, where light levels are high, but also deeper regions characterized by lower light levels, subject to the limitation of a photoperiod of at least 4 h even after depth attenuation of light.
-The photo regimes of winter temperate zones, due to shorter photoperiods, exclude MED4 from growth at all depths, however temperate photoperiods and light levels for the remainder of the year are adequate to support growth.

-The LLIII clade, *P. marinus* SS120, grew under a PAR of 30 µmol photons m^-2^ s^-1^, and under some conditions at PAR of 90 µmol photons m^-2^ s^-1^, but growth was generally inhibited under PAR of 180 µmol photons m^-2^ s^-1^.
-These findings align with the results reported by
-@mooreComparativePhysiologySynechococcus1995 and are expected for a low light clade.
-Given that SS120 can tolerate longer photoperiods and low PAR levels, the deep ocean temperate zones are a viable habitat but not during temperate winter due to shorter photoperiods.

-The LLIV clade, *P. marinus* MIT9313, sometimes grew under all PAR levels but generally exhibited slower growth rate under PAR of 180 µmol photons m^-2^ s^-1^ and then only under some conditions.
-MIT9313 is well suited to inhabit the deep ocean in temperate zones with wide tolerance for photoperiod yet can also tolerate depths closer to the surface through its partial tolerance of higher PAR levels.

-### Spectral Waveband {.unnumbered}

-The representative of HLI clade, *P. marinus* MED4, grew under all tested spectral wavebands.
-Growth rates were generally comparable under blue, white LED and red lights when exposed to PAR levels greater than 30 µmol photons m^-2^ s^-1^ for each photoperiod.
-At the lower PAR of 30 µmol photons m^-2^ s^-1^, MED4 grew better under blue light.
-All growth rates for each spectral waveband increased with increasing photoperiod.
-The ability to utilize all spectral wavebands at high PAR levels and longer photoperiods make the near surface temperate zones available niches for MED4.
-MED4 ability to exploit blue light under low PAR levels and variable photoperiods greater than 4 h allow MED4 to exploit deeper regions in these temperate zones, where blue light prevails.

-The LLIII clade, *P. marinus* SS120 and the LLIV clade, *P. marinus* MIT9313, exhibited different growth responses to spectral wavebands under varying O~2~ conditions, as such, this section will address the growth response under 250 µM O~2~ experiments, while the interactions of spectral wavebands under all O~2~ treatments will be discussed in the next section.
-SS120, grew under all spectral wavebands at a PAR of 30 µmol photons m^-2^ s^-1^.
-Growth was completely inhibited under blue light at PAR levels of 90 and 180 µmol photons m^-2^ s^-1^, but growth occurred at PAR of 90 µmol photons m^-2^ s^-1^ under all other spectral wavebands.
-Generally, growth was strongly inhibited under PAR of 180 µmol photons m^-2^ s^-1^ for all spectral wavebands.
-The ability of SS120 to grow under low blue light and longer photoperiods, makes the deep ocean waters of the temperate zone a viable potential habitat.
-Under 250 µM O~2~ SS120 is constrained to deeper ocean waters through its intolerance of higher blue PAR levels.

-The LLIV clade, *P. marinus* MIT9313, grew under all spectral wavebands when exposed to PAR of 30 µmol photons m^-2^ s^-1^ and 90 µmol photons m^-2^ s^-1^ and was even able to grow under PAR of 180 µmol photons m^-2^ s^-1^ for all spectral wavebands except blue light.
-MIT9313 can thus exploit blue light in deeper waters of temperate zones and can even tolerate moderate depths to exploit higher blue light levels, as long as the photoperiod is shorter than 12 h.

-### Oxygen {.unnumbered}

 The representative of HLI clade, *P. marinus* MED4, generally exhibited similar growth response trends and growth rates under blue and red light treatments